onouv/fscl/doc/fscl/data-management-concept/Data Management Concept.md

 * to avoid a reliability problem (single point of failure)
 * to allow easy addition and changing of views without having to change existing code bases of existing views or of a central service

 We must **ensure all views are eventually updated** about all changes in all views, so they can *decide if a change is relevant for them*.
-This decision may or may not involve the view user.
+This decision ideally should not even bother the view user, but it may have to in many cases.

 Each view must maintain its view specific model (**view model**) and a complete copy of the common model (**shadow model**).
 The latter is eventually maintained consistent with all other views.
 There is no central copy of the common model.